 ★★★★ The Herald

 'An hour long riot of macabre buffoonery worth savouring'

 ‘An audacious, profound, ridiculous and oh-so-naughty provocation from one of the finest, most original physical theatre companies in the world.’ ★★★★★ Across The Arts

 'Dionysian in an up to date way... a fabulous feast of visual imagery that we gobble up with delight'

-Developed support from Arts Council England, Battersea Arts Centre, Jackson's Lane, Theatre Madrasa and The Bike Shed Theatre.
+- Developed with support from Arts Council England, Battersea Arts Centre, Jackson's Lane, Theatre Madrasa and The Bike Shed Theatre.